COSMOS-Web: Estimating Physical Parameters of Galaxies Using Self-Organizing Maps: Results

-In the redshift bin $0.1-0.8$, the overestimation is observed at redshifts below $0.4$, while a slight underestimation occurs above $0.6$.
+In the redshift bin $0.1-0.8$, the overestimation is observed at redshifts below $0.4$.
 In the $0.8-1.5$ bin, the median redshift is well estimated below $z = 1.0$, but the redshifts between $1.0$ and $1.2$ are overestimated and the values above $1.2$ tend to be underestimated.
-The Pearson correlation coefficient also shows a strong linear correlation ($0.8$).
+The Pearson correlation coefficient also shows a strong linear correlation ($0.9$).
 In the $1.5-2.5$ bin, an overestimation is observed for redshifts below $1.7$, while an underestimation occurs above $2.1$.
 For the $2.5-3.5$ bin, the number of galaxies is low and the predictions are less accurate.
 There is greater dispersion, and a similar pattern of overestimation at lower redshifts and stronger underestimation at higher redshifts is evident.

 For the stellar mass, after renormalizing the estimated values, we compare the estimated stellar mass to the output of the SED-fitting stellar mass.
 Figure \ref{fig:mass_sim_obs} shows the stellar mass estimated by LePhare compared to the prediction from the SOM.
 In all redshift bins, the estimation is acceptable and close to the 1:1 relationship, as evidenced by the Pearson correlation coefficient ($r= 0.9$).
 The most scattered points appear below the mass completeness limit calculated for the $m_\mathrm{F444}^\mathrm{lim}=24.8$.